 By Melanie Horton, Senior Marketing Manager

 3. Remember to ask donors if their employer participates in a matching gift program.
-Most people are not aware their employer offers a matching gift program, leaving potential fundraising dollars on the table!
+Some individuals may not be aware their employer offers a matching gift program, leaving potential fundraising dollars on the table!
 Make sure to include this reminder on your website’s donation page, as well as in any direct mail fundraising campaigns.
-While there is technology available for purchase that can be linked to your school’s website, which allows donors to check their employer’s matching gift policy and guidelines on the spot, this is easy to do without the help of extra tools.
+While there is technology available for purchase that can be linked to your school’s website, which allows donors to check their employer’s matching gift policy and guidelines on the spot, this is also easy to do without the help of extra tools.
 Just include a simple, noticeable message that prompts donors to ask if their employer, or their spouse’s employer, participates in a matching gift program.
-You can also prompt donors to check a box if they already know they have access to a matching gift program, and remind them to proceed with the necessary paperwork.
+You can also prompt donors to check a box if they already know they have access to a matching gift program and remind them to proceed with the necessary paperwork.
 Asking donors to check a box makes it easy for you to follow-up about matching gifts.

 4. Register with local supermarkets and other retail stores.
 Several retailers offer programs that allow customers to donate a percentage of their purchase to the charitable organization of their choice.
-For example, Ralphs’ has a Community Contribution Program that allows rewards card users to select a community organization to donate to.
-The process varies with each retailer, so it’s best to pay a visit to your local retailers and ask if they have similar programs.
+For example, the Kroger Family of Companies, which operates over 2,700 grocery retail stores across the country, has a Community Contribution Program that allows rewards card users to select a community organization to donate to.
+If Kroger doesn’t have a presence in your community, you may want to pay a visit to your local retailers to ask if they have similar programs.

 5. Don’t leave grant money on the table!
 There are hundreds of grant opportunities available to charter schools, some of which require no more than a simple application form.
-It can be difficult to make time to focus on grant writing when there are so many other things to get done, which is why EdTec offers flexible grant research and writing services for busy school leaders.
-Set up a call with us for more information and sign up to receive our monthly grants email.
+It can be difficult to make time to focus on grant writing when there are so many other things to get done, which is why EdTec offers grant research and writing services for busy school leaders.
+If you wish to speak with someone about how we can customize our services to meet your school’s needs, please send us email to learn more.
+For more information about upcoming grant opportunities for charter schools, you can sign up to receive our monthly grants email.